Bengal Kitten & Cat Information

 Why is Epsilon a great place to purchase a Bengal Kitten?

-• We pride ourselves with our ability to match cats with homes and people.
+- We take pride in our ability to match cats with suitable homes and people.

-• We have few absolute guidelines, but we strive to get to know a prospective buyers needs and desires as well has their living situation so we can better serve you and provide the best homes for our beloved cats and kittens.
+- We have a few absolute guidelines, but we strive to get to know a prospective buyer’s needs and desires as well as their living situation so we can better serve you and provide the best homes for our beloved cats and kittens.

-• Our kittens are home raised with special attention to socialization, health and well being.
+- Our kittens are home-raised, receiving special attention to socialization, health, and overall well-being.
 Over 30 years of experience is unmatched.

-• We provide a 1 week unconditional guarantee.
-If you don’t like how your cat is eyeballing your gold fish with bad intent or doesn’t fit in to your home in some way, you can bring them back for a full refund.
+- We provide a 1-week unconditional guarantee.
+If you’re not satisfied with how your cat is interacting with your goldfish or doesn’t fit into your home or lifestyle in some way, you can return them for a full refund.
 We want the Bengal cat you choose to be the right pet for you.
 After all, it’s going to be with you for many years.

-All of our cats are usually spayed or neutered prior to moving into new homes, but COVID has changed that for the moment. *See note below
+All of our cats are typically spayed or neutered before being moved into new homes, but COVID-19 has temporarily altered this process. *See note below

-*COVID-19 Note: While spay/neuter services are limited during these challenging times, we are placing our kittens with Spay/Neuter agreements instead of spaying them prior to release.
-The number of Vets that do early spay and neuter are limited and it takes months before we can get them fixed.
+*COVID-19 Note: While spay/neuter services are limited during these challenging times, we are placing our kittens with Spay/Neuter agreements instead of spaying them before release.
+The number of Vets that do early spay and neuter is limited, and it takes months before we can get them fixed.
 We hope to return to early spay and neuter mid 2022.

-1. Universal microchip registry.
-When an owner registers the microchip, it goes into a database that accessible to anyone.
+- Universal microchip registry.
+When an owner registers the microchip, it goes into a database that is accessible to anyone.
 When a cat is found and scanned, the owner will be on record and will be contacted about the lost cat.

 We are responsible and reputable.

 Breeding & placing kittens is a very complex process.
-Sure it sounds easy to put a male and a female together, let them breed and then kittens appear in 9 weeks.
-There are so many different elements to evaluate in breeder/show cats and kittens like structure, appearance (according to the TICA standard and the breeders goals), health, temperament, genetic health.
-It’s easy to create a litter of kittens, but it’s really challenging to really produce better Bengals long term.
-There is a “sweet spot” where a seasoned breeder knows that the cats they keep back are as strong as they can be without losing too much of what we wish to keep in terms of their goals.
+It sounds easy to put a male and a female together, let them breed, and then kittens appear in nine weeks.
+There are numerous elements to evaluate in breeder/show cats and kittens, including structure, appearance (according to the TICA standard and the breeders’ goals), health, temperament, and genetic health.
+It’s easy to create a litter of kittens, but it’s really challenging to produce better Bengals long term.
+There is a “sweet spot” where a seasoned breeder knows that the cats they keep back are as strong as they can be without sacrificing too much of what they wish to retain in terms of their goals.

-Then there’s the matter of how to manage pet kittens and breeding rights so that there’s not an unnecessary population boom leading to poor homing of kittens, back yard breeders, kittens and cats ending up in rescue and animal control.
-We make that easy by practicing early spay and neuter (ESN) as well as carefully choosing homes for breeder/show cats.
-During COVID, we use spay/neuter agreements to assure the cats are fix and don’t grow up to be urine spraying and marking animals.
+Then there’s the matter of managing pet kittens and breeding rights to prevent an unnecessary population boom, which can lead to poor homing of kittens, backyard breeders, and cats ending up in rescue and animal control.
+We make this easy by practicing early spay and neuter (ESN) procedures, as well as carefully selecting homes for breeder and show cats.
+During COVID, we use spay/neuter agreements to ensure the cats are fixed and don’t grow up to be urine-spraying and marking animals.
 We’re working to return to early spay and neuter soon.

-What the diseases that affect Bengal cats & what do we test for?
+What diseases affect Bengal cats & what do we test for?

 Bengals are generally a very healthy breed.
-There are conditions that affect Bengals that can be tested for in one way or another.
-These conditions are present in other breeds, but there are variations to the Bengal exist in a couple of them..
+Some conditions affect Bengals that can be tested for in one way or another.
+These conditions are present in other breeds, but there are variations in the Bengal that exist in a couple of them..

-Some breeders post a long list of test results from the Optimal Selection (TM) test panel for all breeds of cats that have nothing to do with Bengals.
+Some breeders post a lengthy list of test results from the Optimal Selection (TM) test panel for all cat breeds, including those unrelated to Bengals.
 It implies that they’re doing more than other breeders to maintain healthy breeding animals.
 This is misinformation.

-There are 2 simple recessive genetic illnesses that are preventable through testing.
+2 simple recessive genetic illnesses are preventable through testing.
 These are:

-• Bengal PRA-b (Progressive Retinal Atrophy-Bengal gene) which causes blindness
+- Bengal PRA-b (Progressive Retinal Atrophy-Bengal gene) causes blindness

-• PKDef (Erythrocyte Pyruvate Kinase Deficiency) which causes a form of anemia.
+- PKDef (Erythrocyte Pyruvate Kinase Deficiency) causes a form of anemia.

-HCM, Hypertrophic Cardiomyopathy is a heart condition that has no definitive test.
-Monitoring of the heart using ultrasound is the only way of diagnosing this condition.
+HCM, or Hypertrophic Cardiomyopathy, is a heart condition for which there is no definitive test.
+Monitoring the heart using an echocardiogram (also known as an Echo Doppler ultrasound) is the only way to diagnose this condition.
+This practice

 Like cats in general, Bengals are commonly affected by periodontal disease and tooth resorption.
 Periodic dental exams and cleanings will help prevent this.

-There are other illness that cats in general get that affect Bengals like upper respiratory, gastrointestinal (GI) problems and parasites.
-Vaccinations, good living environment along with flea and GI parasite treatments will treat and prevent many of these problems.
+There are other illnesses that cats in general develop, which can also affect Bengals, including upper respiratory infections, gastrointestinal (GI) problems, and parasites.
+Vaccinations, a good living environment, along with flea and GI parasite treatments, will treat and prevent many of these problems.

 What’s the procedure for acquiring a Bengal from Epsilon?

 First, please practice pleasant persistence.
-We get lots of inquiries, many of which aren’t serious, so it’s best to both call and email.
-Texting is best left for misc. correspondence after the adoption process has begun, so please keep it mostly to email and phone calls.
+We receive numerous inquiries, many of which aren’t serious, so it’s best to contact us via both phone call and email.
+Texting is best left for miscellaneous. correspondence after the adoption process has begun, so please keep it mostly to email and phone calls.

-I avoid corresponding thru Facebook and ask you to use email.
-A quick and easy way to initially contact us is to use our Contact Page.
-There you can email directly from the page or use our email address or phone number.
-Frankly, it gets overwhelming with multiply communications streams, so I prefer to keep it simple so I can better serve you.
-Getting on the waiting list gives a buyer first right of refusal of kittens over those below them on the waiting list and non-waiting list buyers.
+I prefer not to correspond through Facebook, and I kindly ask that you use email or text instead.
+There, you can email us directly from the page, use our email address, or call our phone number.
+Frankly, it can become overwhelming with multiple communication streams, so I prefer to keep things simple to serve you better.
+Being on the waiting list gives buyers the first right of refusal for kittens ahead of them on the waiting list and for non-waiting-list buyers.

-I recommend you contact me after you review this adoption info and tell me a little about yourself and others in your household, non-human as well, of course.
-You may also visit our Blog for additional information.
-We will be adding new blog entries as time passes.
+I recommend that you contact me after reviewing this adoption information and sharing a little about yourself and the others in your household, including any non-human family members.
 By getting to know you a little and learning what you hope to see in a Bengal kitten or cat, I can better match you with a great companion animal.

 How much do Bengals cost?

-See blog post about the Cost of Bengals
+See the blog post about the Cost of Bengals

 Are there any additional costs?

-We include a microchip implant in all of our animals, which would be a cost of $30 to $50, depending on the vet clinic used.
+We include a microchip implant in all of our animals, which incurs a cost of $30 to $50, depending on the veterinary clinic used.

-You are advised to take your new kitten/cat to a vet for a checkup and follow up with a third vaccination and a rabies vaccine (at 4 months of age) now required by the State of Washington.
+You are advised to take your new kitten or cat to a veterinarian for a checkup and follow up with a third vaccination, if necessary.
+A rabies vaccine (administered at 4 months of age) is now required by the State of Washington.
 And remember, these are living creatures that, no matter how well they’re raised, may encounter illness just like children.
-We have an excellent record of minimizing the occurrence of upper respiratory (runny eyes, nasal congestion and chronic sneezing) and gastrointestinal (which cause diarrhea) afflictions.
-Please note that most cats carry Feline Herpsvirus Type-1 (rhinotracheitis) but cats raised and maintained in a healthy environment usually don’t develop chronic illness.
+We have an excellent record of minimizing the occurrence of upper respiratory (including runny eyes, nasal congestion, and chronic sneezing) and gastrointestinal (causing diarrhea) afflictions.
+Please note that most cats carry Feline Herpesvirus Type-1 (rhinotracheitis), but cats raised and maintained in a healthy environment usually don’t develop chronic illness.

 Can I show my kitten/cat?